 The Strategic Release Framework was developed in response to the Independent Commission Against Corruption’s recommendations in 2013 relating to the allocation of coal resources in New South Wales.

 In developing the Framework, the NSW Government also considered the commitments made in the New South Wales Gas Plan, which was released in November 2014 in response to the recommendations of the NSW Chief Scientist and Engineer on Coal Seam Gas (CSG) activities in New South Wales.

 Further information about the Strategic Release Framework is available here at the Resources and Energy website.

 The Strategic Release Framework (the Framework) recognises there are competing uses for land and seeks to carefully consider these interests.
 As a result, integral aspects of the Framework include community consultation and a preliminary assessment of social, environmental and economic matters relating to a potential release area.

-The NSW Department of Planning and Environment (the Department) will be responsible for conducting community consultation and advising the NSW Government about these social, environmental and economic matters.
+The Department will be responsible for conducting community consultation and advising the NSW Government about these social, environmental and economic matters.
 This is called a Preliminary Regional Issues Assessment (PRIA).